Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Method

-We adopt SpikeVideoFormer~\cite{zou2025spikevideoformer} as the backbone of our SNN-based encoder.
-This architecture follows a \textit{Conv+ViT} design, a paradigm known for strong scalability and generalization in both ANNs~\cite{yu2022metaformer} and SNNs~\cite{yao2024spikev2}.
-As illustrated in Fig.~\ref{fig:pipeline} and detailed in Supplementary A, the encoder combines spike-driven CNN blocks that efficiently extract local spatial features with spike-driven spatiotemporal Transformer blocks that capture global dependencies with linear space–time computational complexity through multiplication-free attention.
-This hybrid design unifies the strengths of hierarchical convolutional modeling and global attention while preserving the addition-only, low-latency computation inherent to SNNs, making the encoder highly suitable for real-time surgical scene segmentation on resource-constrained hardware.

-\textbf{Backbone Variations} depends on the channel capacity.
-In this work, we propose a compact version with $C=32$ and a larger counterpart with $C=64$, yielding 16.0M and 56.3M parameters, respectively.
-Both encoders are initially trained on the ImageNet1K dataset to leverage rich visual features from natural images.
-These pretrained weights then serve as initialization for subsequent stages, including surgical scene pretraining and downstream segmentation finetuning.
-The architecture details are provided in Supplementary A.
+\textbf{Encoder Variations.} We use a compact model with $C=32$ and a larger model with $C=64$, containing 16.0M and 56.3M parameters, respectively.
+Both encoders are initially trained on the ImageNet1K dataset to learn general visual features, and the resulting weights are then used to initialize subsequent pretraining on surgical scenes.
+Architecture details are provided in Supplementary A.

 \beforesubsection